Application and Selection

-Candidates will be selected from among students who submit and complete an application for financial aid through the Office of Scholarships and Financial Aid by the designated application deadline.
-Applicants for student financial aid must file the FAFSA (Free Application for Federal Student Aid) and the PROFILE as well as the GT Application for Scholarships and Financial Aid to be considered for this or any other "need-based" program.
+Candidates will be selected from first-year students who submit and complete an application for financial aid through the Office of Scholarships and Financial Aid by the designated application deadline.
 A separate application is not required.
-Promise candidates may be asked to provide verification of family financial information including, but not limited to, what is listed on the FAFSA.
+Tech Promise candidates may be asked to provide verification of family financial information including, but not limited to, what is listed on the FAFSA.

-When is the deadline to be considered a candidate for the G. Wayne Clough Georgia Tech Promise Program?
+When is the deadline to be considered for Tech Promise?

 What happens if I do not meet the application deadline?

-Do I have to provide my parental financial information to be a candidate for the G. Wayne Clough Georgia Tech Promise Program?
+Do I have to provide my parental financial information to be a candidate for Tech Promise?

 Yes.
-Parental income and asset information will be required to determine eligibility for the G. Wayne Clough Georgia Tech Promise Program.
+Parental income, benefits, and asset information are required to determine eligibility for Tech Promise.

-When will I know if I have been selected as a recipient of the G. Wayne Clough Georgia Tech Promise Program?
+When will I know if I have been selected as a recipient?

-Students are selected for Promise in advance of their first semester attending Georgia Tech as an entering freshman.
-Recipients will be selected and award notifications will be available for each entering freshman candidate in mid-April.
+Students are selected for Tech Promise in advance of their first semester attending Georgia Tech as an entering first-years.
+Recipients will be selected and award notifications will be available for each entering first-year candidate in mid-April.
 Renewal Tech Promise students will be notified in late June.

-How many total semesters of financial assistance can I receive from the G. Wayne Clough Georgia Tech Promise Program?
+How many total semesters of financial assistance can I receive from Tech Promise?

 Do I have to reapply each year?